Skip to main content

 https://www.ucc.ie/en/cacsss/grads/future_postgrads/research_courses/phds/

 The PhD allows students to pursue a significant piece of research which culminates in the production of a thesis of a maximum of 80,000 words.
-To be eligible for consideration to enter on a programme of study and research for the degree of PhD, students should have reached a standard of Second Class Honours, Grade I (2H1) in their primary degree or equivalent, in the social sciences.
+To be eligible for consideration to enter a programme of study and research for the degree of PhD, students should have reached a standard of Second Class Honours, Grade I (2H1) in their primary degree or equivalent, in the social sciences.

-It is usually the case that prospective students are registered for an MPhil in the first instance and then transfer to PhD after at least one year on the recommendation of their Supervisor and the School's Graduate Studies Committee (SGSC).
+It is usually the case that prospective students are registered for an MPhil in the first instance and then transfer to PhD, after at least one year, on the recommendation of their Supervisor and the School's Graduate Studies Committee (SGSC).
 For further details on application procedures, please see the relevant section below.

 The Postgraduate Academic Calendar contains information on all the programmes offered by the School of Applied Social Studies.
 The Postgraduate Academic Calendar can be accessed at: UCC Academic Calendar